Jwfelinto/Jwfelinto/README.md

 ### Hi there 👋

-My name's Jonathan, I'm Brazilian, 34 years old, passionate about the art of transforming code lines into functional and innovative solutions.
-Currently working as a Backend Developer and graduating in Analysis and Systems Development.
-I love the opportunity to learn and enhance my skills through challenging projects, contributing to the construction of robust and scalable systems.
+My name's Jonathan, I'm Brazilian, 35 years old, Backend Developer and graduating in Analysis and Systems Development.

 <hr>